 WLAN Assist is a feature automatically connects to cellular network whenever your Wi-Fi connection has poor signal.
 This will help you to retain the connection without dropping off.
 Though this is enabled by default in iPhones and you can check to make sure once.
 Go to “Settings > Cellular” and scroll down to bottom of the page.
 Tap on “WLAN Assist” and enable it.

 9. Disable VPN and Bluetooth

-Poor VPN servers interrupt your Wi-Fi connection without dropping off from the Internet.
+Poor VPN servers interrupt your Wi-Fi connection without dropping off from the internet.
 When looking, you feel the connection is available since the Wi-Fi icon shows on the top bar.
 But actually the VPN server may interrupt the connection and stops the network.
-Generally VPN apps are configured to reconnect automatically affecting the Wi-Fi connection every time you wake the phone.
-So ensure to disable auto reconnect option of your VPN app.
+Generally VPN apps are configured to reconnect automatically thus affecting the Wi-Fi connection every time you wake the phone.
+So, ensure to disable auto reconnect option of your VPN app.

 Similar to VPN, Bluetooth can interfere with Wi-Fi sometimes.
-So disable VPN and Bluetooth connection in settings and check Wi-Fi connection issue is resolved.
+So, disable VPN and Bluetooth connection in settings and check whether this helps to solve your Wi-Fi connection issue in iPhone.